 If the defendant is able to show the court that there was no reasonable cause, the burden shifts to the respondent (often, the prosecutor) to show that reasonable cause does exist that the petitioner committed the offense for which the arrest is made.
 The judge then takes a look at the arguments on both sides and makes the decision either way of factual innocence.

-“Getting a finding of factual innocence is very difficult,” says Fresno defense attorney Mark Coleman, a partner at the Law Offices of Nuttall & Coleman, which has argued a number of these with a fairly high success rate.
+“Getting a finding of factual innocence is very difficult,” says Fresno defense attorney Mark Coleman, a partner at the Law Offices of Law Office of Roger Nuttall, which has argued a number of these with a fairly high success rate.

 “Generally the DA and law enforcement fight very hard because theses motions call the entire investigation into question.
 Granting the motion means they should never have made the arrest,” Coleman says.